 1. Excel Table

 A general Excel table is a decisive component to group the data where the rows and columns are well defined.
-An Excel worksheet sheet may contain multiple tables which can be used in formulas according to their header names.
+An Excel worksheet may contain multiple tables which can be used in formulas according to their header names.
 Data in Excel seems to be in a table format, as data is gathered in terms of rows and columns.
-But that is not considered as a table in Excel by definition.
+But that is not considered a table in Excel by definition.
 We need to declare a range or set of cells to be a table.

 An Excel Table looks like the following picture.